xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 An intermediate version of Model Element Move contained an implementation that caused proxies to be updated during move.
 The final implementation did NOT update proxies during move.
 The work done to remove the code that searched for proxies BEFORE move for the sole purpose of reporting them to the user in a pessimistic locking scenario was promoted by the following [pull request on November 17, 2016](https://github.com/xtuml/bridgepoint/pull/242)

-This issue shall be investigated further to assure ti is resolved.
+This issue shall be investigated further to assure it is resolved.
 See section 6.4 below for additional information.

 5.2.3 Analysis of notes in section 7 (other noteworthy discoveries)
 The items called out here are not part of the issues at hand.